 Whole category of possibly dangerous files contains now 133 file types.
 Show all dangerous and malicious file types.

-Files with bat extension can be commonly found as so called batch files.
+Files with bat suffix can be commonly found as so called batch files.
 These text files are small scripts that contain a sequence of commands for a computer operating system.

 Files with bin extension can also be found as various programs executables in Windows and Linux.

 A chm file extension is related to Microsoft compiled HTML help file format.
 CHM is acronym for Compiled Help Modules.

 A class file extension is related to the Java programming language and used for compiled Java source codes known as Class bytecode files.

 Files with com extension can be generally found as command files.
 It is a type of program executable file format associated with the MS-DOS operating system.